imfms/simple-runtime-permission/README.md

             .execute();
      ```

-### support for rxjava1
+### For RxJava1

-1. 实例化 RxSimpleRuntimePermission
+1. Instance RxSimpleRuntimePermission

         RxSimpleRuntimePermission(Activity activity)

-2. 调用请求权限方法
+2. Invoke request permision method
-    - compose 使用Rxjava compose操作符对请求权限行为进行合并，当遇到错误则封装到PermissionException并抛出到订阅者onError
+    - compose Use RxJava operator 'compose' to compose request permission action, when get refuse result it will wrapper result to PermissionException for subscriber's onError()

             <T> RxSimpleRuntimePermissionTransform<T> compose(ShowRequestPermissionRationaleListener showRequestPermissionRationaleListener, String... permissions)

-    - request 生成被观察者，开发者直接订阅结果，当遇到错误则封装到PermissionException并抛出到订阅者onError
+    - request Create observer, developer can subscribe result, when get refuse result it will wrapper result to PermissionException for subscriber's onError()

             Observable<None> request(ShowRequestPermissionRationaleListener showRequestPermissionRationaleListener, String... permissions)